dsdanielpark/Bard-API/README.md

 <br>

 ## [Text To Speech(TTS)](https://cloud.google.com/text-to-speech?hl=ko) from Bard
-Use this only for experimental purposes.
 Business users and high traffic volume may be subject to account restrictions according to Google's policies.
 Please use the [Official Google Cloud API](https://cloud.google.com/text-to-speech) for any other purpose.
+The user is solely responsible for all code, and it is imperative to consult Google's official services and policies.
+Furthermore, the code in this repository is provided under the MIT license, and it disclaims any liability, including explicit or implied legal responsibilities.
 ```python
 from bardapi import Bard